turingschool/backend-curriculum-site/professional_development/module_one/feedback_1.md

 What will an action plan look like from this conversation?

 ### Writing the Feedback
-You'll be delivering Appreciation & Coaching.
+You'll be delivering Appreciation & Coaching to pair partners.
 Evaluation will come from your instructors.

 * Appreciation: What did you see your partner do that brought added value to your project?
 * Coaching: What advice do you have for your partner on improvement?